Home Interior Design Home Interior Trending Color Palettes in Interiors

 Photo by Jakob Owens on Unsplash

-Pro Tip: When working with earthy palettes, experienced designers recommend testing paint samples at different times of day.
-Clay and terracotta tones shift noticeably between morning and evening light, appearing warmer at noon and deeper by sunset.
-This natural variation adds richness, but only if you plan for it.
+Test paint samples at several times of day before you commit.
+Clay, terracotta, and khaki tones shift noticeably between morning and evening light, reading warmer at noon and deeper after sunset.
+That swing adds richness, but only if you plan the scheme around the light your room actually gets.

 Bold and Vibrant Accents

-Contrasting the subtlety of earthy tones, bold and vibrant accents have made a strong mark on interiors.
-Electric blues, sunny yellows, and vivacious pinks inject energy and personality into a space.
-In 2026, designers are pushing this further.
-According to Decorilla’s interior design trends report, hot pink dining rooms and electric blue kitchen cabinets are appearing in serious design publications, reflecting what they describe as “a rejection of safe, resale-focused decorating in favor of personal expression.”
+Against the calm of earthy tones, bold accents are back.
+Electric blue, sunny yellow, and vivid pink add energy and personality to a room.
+According to Decorilla’s interior design trends report, hot pink dining rooms and electric blue kitchen cabinets now appear in serious design publications, part of what it calls a rejection of safe, resale-focused decorating in favor of personal expression.

 Bold vibrant interior with electric blue accent wall and colorful furniture in a modern living space